Rangers vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Alex Cobb (6-3) will take the mound for the Giants, his 22nd start of the season.
+- The Giants will send Logan Webb (9-9) to the mound for his 25th start this season.

-- He has earned a quality start 10 times in 21 starts this season.
+- He has started 24 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 16 of them.

-- Cobb has pitched five or more innings in three straight games and will look to extend that streak.
+- Webb will look to finish five or more innings for the fourth start in a row.

-- He has made 21 appearances and finished six of them without allowing an earned run.
+- In 24 appearances this season, he has finished two without allowing an earned run.

 |Opponent